How To Treat Brown Spots on Plumeria Leaves (An Easy Guide)

 Fertilizer burn occurs because the excess nutrients in the soil overwhelm the plant’s ability to absorb them.

-As a result, the nutrients build up in the leaves and cause them to turn brown.
+As a result, the nutrient build-up in the leaves causes them to turn brown.

 If you think your plant has fertilizer burn, the best thing to do is stop using fertilizer and flush the soil with water.